-There's something compelling about the thought of a high-elevation lake located in the caldera of an old volcano.
+There's something compelling about a high-elevation lake located in the caldera of an old volcano.
 The reality of Crater Lake, just under 2,000 feet deep, is even more spectacular.
-The intense blue water of Crater Lake inspires visitors and leaves them with memories to last a lifetime.
+The intense blue water of Crater Lake can't be found anywhere else in the United States.

 01 of 07